-The newly opened patio at Stack’d Oakland provides a unique view of central Oakland.
+The rooftop patio at Stack’d Oakland provides a unique view of central Oakland.
 From the rooftop of the restaurant, watch the traffic on Forbes (crawl) by, or gaze upon the infamous Pitt “towers” and the Cathedral of Learning while munching on your burger.

 Stack’d Oakland (3716 Forbes Ave)

 Just outside of the city, North Park is one of Pittsburgh premier parks, offering hundreds of acres of trails and green aspace, as well as a large, public lake.
 At the tip of the lake is the OTB Boathouse restaurant.
 OTB has another location on the South Side, where they serve a similar menu of salads, sandwiches, and burgers.
 OTB’s expansive outdoor patio offers one of the most naturally beautiful views in Pittsburgh.

 OTB at the North Park Boathouse (10301 Pearce Mill Rd)